rememberSoftwares/yacana/README.md

 Please confirm before I proceed with the next set of additions!
 ```

-#####
+### Using tools inside GroupSolve

+As GroupSolve uses the common Task class, this means that tools are also available while agents are chatting.

-Let's play a game: The first agent will think of a number.
+Let's play a new game:
+The first agent will think of a number.
 The second agent will try to guess it based on indications like "higher" or "lower" given by the first agent.
-The conversation ends when the second agent finds the correct number and wins the game.
+The conversation ends when the second agent finds the correct number and wins the game!
 ```python
 # Creating our two players
 agent1 = Agent("Player 1", "llama3:8b")